dalemartyn/dalestillman.com/src/work/2016-11-02-live-scoreboards-and-results.md

 title: "Live Scoreboards and Results"
 date: 2016-11-02T09:48:31+00:00
 tagline: "A responsive frontend to live aquatic events"
-excerpt: "<p>At The ASA and British Swimming, we had many swimming events that we wanted to show results for directly on the swimming.org site.</p><p>This post looks at how was able to take large quantities of tabular data and make it responsive and accessible.</p>"
 image:
   json: /live-scoreboards-and-results/live-scoreboards-and-results.json
 color_light: "#39b1f2"